BabylonJS/OldDocumentationSite/content/overviews/Standard/Gui.md

 transformCenterX|number|0.5|Define the center of transformation on X axis.
 Value is between 0 and 1 transformCenterY|number|0.5|Define the center of transformation on Y axis.
 Value is between 0 and 1

-**Please be aawre that transformations are done at rendering level so after all computations.** This means that alignment or positioning will be done first without taking transform in account.
+**Please be aware that transformations are done at rendering level so after all computations.** This means that alignment or positioning will be done first without taking transform in account.

 Here is an example of how to use rotation and scaling:  https://www.babylonjs-playground.com/#XCPP9Y#22